chrislo27/RhythmHeavenRemixEditor/docs/README.md

 ## Ruler tool
 The Ruler tool helps you measure beat distances.
 This is mostly intended for modding Rhythm Heaven games.
 Hold `LEFT CLICK` to draw the ruler.
 Holding `SHIFT` disables the snapping.
+Pressing `RIGHT CLICK` on an entity will copy its ID to the clipboard.

 ![Screenshot](https://user-images.githubusercontent.com/6299069/47955296-3d635600-df53-11e8-8738-d0b4f1dad38f.png)